brianseg014/domainpy/README.md

 buses which will transport system messages and an event store which stores and retreives events from a record manager such as dynamodb.

-**Projection Bus** distrubite domain events to projections subscibed.
+`Projection Bus` distrubite domain events to projections subscibed.

-**Resolver Bus** distribute all system messages to application services with semantic role of resolvers.
+`Resolver Bus` distribute all system messages to application services with semantic role of resolvers.

-**Handler Bus** distribute all system messages to application services with semantic role of handlers.
+`Handler Bus` distribute all system messages to application services with semantic role of handlers.

-**Domain publisher bus** all domain events to be published in an infrastructure bus such as aws event bridge.
+`Domain Publisher Bus` all domain events to be published in an infrastructure bus such as aws event bridge.

-**Integration publisher bus** all integration events to be publisher in an infrastructure bus such as aws event bridge.
+`Integration Publisher Bus` all integration events to be publisher in an infrastructure bus such as aws event bridge.

 ```python